DEFRA/stw-processing-api/README.md

 # SWT Processing API

 The Processing API is an Azure Function that uses a Service Bus Queue Trigger to process messages placed on the queue by the Submission API.

 The function will perform validation, mapping, payload enhancement and routing on the incoming payload.

-> ***Important:*** At present, the Azure Function is using a HTTP Trigger which is temporary and will be changed soon.

 ## Running the Application